aeyuk/Boggle/README.md

 ## General Implementation Notes

 ### Dictionary File:
 This implementation uses the built in words unix file found in the /usr/share/dict/words path.
+This file path may need to be changed in order to be properly accessed on your own computer.
 Proper nouns are skipped, as well as any words containing non-alpha characters (Example: "a-ok").

 ### Board Size: